 Little do they know their treatment of him will be their undoing.
 The wounds they inflicted aren’t much in terms of jailhouse beatdowns: a few bruised ribs, a knock to the jaw that was already tenderly swollen, a split lip.
 But the split lip is enough.

-They don’t know what they were dealing with, and in opening his skin they have opened the door.
+They don’t know what they are dealing with, and in opening his skin they have opened the door.

 Gritting his teeth, Calay tongues at the wound upon his mouth.
 He flexes his jaw and grinds his thumbnail into the cut, squeezing his lip with his fingers so a thin trickle of blood finds its way into his palm.
 He spits to assist the flow.